 \subsection{Adaptation strategy evaluation}

-\blue{To answer \emph{RQ3} we assess the Mobiprox's ability to deliver significant energy savings when adaptation, according to the strategies developed in Section~\ref{sec:strategies}, is performed in realistic dynamic scenarios.
-This we evaluate in two unrelated domains of mobile deep learning: human-activity recognition from accelerometer samples and keyword recognition from microphone recordings. }
+To answer \emph{RQ3}, we assess the Mobiprox's ability to deliver energy savings when adaptation according to the strategies developed in Section~\ref{sec:strategies} is performed in realistic dynamic scenarios.
+This we evaluate in two mobile DL domains: